 Abstract:

-Methods Reports on chikungunya-related events were collected from the Program for Monitoring Emerging Diseases (ProMED) and the World Health Organization Disease Outbreak News (WHO DON) between 2000 and September 30, 2025.
+Methods Reports on chikungunya-related events were collected from the Program for Monitoring Emerging Diseases (ProMED) and the World Health Organization Disease Outbreak News (WHO DON) between January 1, 2000 and September 30, 2025.
 In addition, historical global case data from 2000 to 2024 were compiled based on information publicly released through official websites and the published literature.
-Large language models were employed to assist in the automated identification and extraction of outbreak events, which were subsequently aggregated and classified by country, time period, and level of economic development.
+The large language model is used to assist in the automatic identification and extraction of events, and the events are merged and classified according to the country ( or region ), time and economic development level.
 Timeliness was evaluated by comparing the reporting dates of events in ProMED and WHO DON, while the representativeness of ProMED event trends was assessed using reported case numbers as a reference.

-Conclusion ProMED demonstrates superiority over WHO DON in capturing early signals of chikungunya outbreaks, providing more acute detection of endemic and small-scale occurrences, whereas DON places greater emphasis on major events with international implications.
+Conclusion ProMED demonstrates superiority over WHO DON in capturing early signals of chikungunya outbreaks, providing more acute detection of endemic and small-scale occurrences, whereas WHO DON places greater emphasis on major events with international implications.
 ProMED events’ temporal trends exhibit high consistency with historical case data, indicating its effectiveness in reflecting epidemic dynamics at a macro level.
 Integrating both datasets enhances the timeliness and comprehensiveness of global infectious disease surveillance systems, providing valuable reference for early warning systems against future public health emergencies.
-The accuracy and completeness of event and case report in this study depend on the accessibility of local open-source information and the robustness of the infectious disease surveillance systems.
-Particularly in low-income and lower-middle-income countries, these data may not fully reflect the local epidemic situation and need to be integrated with on-site investigations for comprehensive assessment.
+The event reports and case reports used in this study depend on the availability of local open source information and the completeness of the infectious disease surveillance system.
+Especially in the low-income group and the middle-low income group, they cannot fully reflect the local epidemic situation, and still need to be comprehensively evaluated in combination with on-site investigations.